CNA/GNA Training Program Information

-The CNA/GNA certification program is 135 hours in length.
-It is divided into a theory, laboratory and clinical component.
-The theory component consists of 60 hours, the laboratory component is 35 hours and the clinical component is 40 hours.
-Described below is a detailed description of each component of the CNA/GNA certification program.
+The CNA/GNA certification program is 115 hours in length.
+It is divided into theory, laboratory and clinical components.
+The theory component is 40 hours, the laboratory component is 35 hours and the clinical component is 40 hours.

 This part of the CNA/GNA course is designed to provide students with the necessary knowledge needed to perform basic patient care services for patients and residents under the supervision of a licensed nurse.
-Students enrolled in the CNA/GNA certification program are taught principles of hygiene and grooming, basic anatomy and physiology, nutrition, medical terminology, principles of toileting, principles of infection control, communication techniques, measuring of vital signs, and other exciting topics.
-Teaching methods involves a variety of strategies such as demonstration, simulation, gaming, and group discussions.
+Students enrolled in the CNA/GNA certification program are taught principles of hygiene and grooming, basic anatomy and physiology, nutrition, medical terminology, principles of toileting, principles of infection control, communication techniques, measuring of vital signs, and other topics.

 Along with lecture, students enrolled in the CNA/GNA certification program are taught practical hands-on skills.
 To ensure our students have mastered these skills, the school has doubled the minimum required hours from 16 hours to 35 hours.
 This has helped boost the confidence of our students and has empowered them to become the best CNA/GNA possible.
 Some of the practical skills learned in the CNA/GNA certification program include: